When you buy through our links, we may earn a commission. Learn more.

 Larger RVs like Class A motorhomes and 5th-wheels have slide out toppers.

-Things To Consider Before Getting A Slide Out Topper
+Things To Consider Before Getting An RV Slide-Out Topper

 Every camper with a slide out topper is probably going to run into windy weather a few times.
-When the wind gusts start to get above 30 mph you may need to put in your slide to protect the topper.
+When the wind gusts get above 30 mph, put in the slide-outs to protect the toppers.

-If your RV has a floorplan that will make being inside your RV with the slide in impossible you may want to skip getting a topper.
+If your RV has a floor plan that will make being inside your RV with the slide in impossible, don’t get an RV slide-out topper.

 Cost